Jim Hutton: Columbia

 In November 1966, Hutton signed a nonexclusive, two-year deal with 20th Century Fox.
 However, he did not appear in any Fox films.

 John Wayne

 In July 1967, Hutton signed to appear in the John Wayne war drama, The Green Berets, in which Hutton played a Special Forces sergeant in a mix of comedy and drama, with a memorable booby trap death scene.

-Also in 1968, Hutton appeared with Wayne in Hellfighters, playing the role of Greg Parker.
+In 1968, Hutton appeared with Wayne in Hellfighters, playing the role of Greg Parker.
 The movie was loosely based on the career of oil-well firefighter Red Adair.
+Filmink argued around this time "The winds of Hollywood were changing, and Hutton had become unfashionable... in the minds of producers and directors, Hutton was associated with early sixties Hollywood rather than late sixties Hollywood.
+Because, from then on, he worked almost exclusively on television."

 Return to television

 In the early 1970s, Hutton began working almost exclusively in television, guest-starring on such shows as The Psychiatrist; Love, American Style (several times), and The Name of the Game.
 He was in two TV movies, the thriller The Deadly Hunt (1971) and a war film, The Reluctant Heroes of Hill 656 (1971).